theme-next/theme-next.org/source/docs/advanced-settings.md

 #### Plugin

 We also support hexo's plugin system, which makes it easy to extend functions without modifying the source code of the core module.
 You can see <https://hexo.io/docs/plugins.html#Plugin> to learn how to create a plugin.

-But you have to note path, it must absolute or relative to `hexo_dir`.